-7. Using the Mouse
+5 Using the Mouse

-Buttons of a Mouse
+- Buttons of a Mouse

+- How to Hold a Mouse

-Using a Mouse Button
+- Using a Mouse

 While teaching this chapter, tell the students that a mouse helps us to tell the computer what to do.
 Share with the students some uses of a computer mouse.